realbabilu/benchinverse/README.md

 Benchmark for Solving Dense Matrix or Sparse Matrix Version 0.0.1 MKL and nonMKL version int32 or integer*4 version fortran uploaded 08/01/2023
+This will inverse the matrix and reinverse matrix again to check the different from original matrix

 how to compile?
 1. install intel mkl and intel compiler for MKL version, OR